Fleet Science Center: Later developments

 By the late 1990s the science center had become small and outdated compared to newer science museums.
 In 1998 the science center was expanded (into space freed by moving the offices and construction shops to another site) and modernized to include rides such as the Virtual Zone, a motion-simulator offering virtual rides with a scientific bent.
 The scientific and interactive exhibits then dwarfed the planetarium/theater, so the name was changed to the Reuben H. Fleet Science Center and re-branded in late 2016 as the Fleet Science Center.

 The STS was used for many years but was replaced by an Evans and Sutherland Digistar II in 2001.
 The facility has been cited as a leading example of energy efficiency and sustainability.

 Heikoff Dome Theater

 In 2012 the theater was renamed the Eugene Heikoff and Marilyn Jacobs Heikoff Dome Theater, after receiving a large grant from the Irwin Jacobs family for a major renovation.
 The planetarium projection system was improved again, and currently uses two Global Immersion GSX systems, each containing two Sony SRX 420 4K video projectors.

 The renovation include improving the dome's screen with the world's first NanoSeam Dome screen in an IMAX Theater.
 This system is used for both live planetarium presentations and digital movies.
 IMAX Dome movies are still shown using the original film projector and fisheye lens.

 At the same time, in-house production of various scientific topics began using video software designed for the dome screen.

+In 2021, the Fleet Science Center received a $1,200 grant from Pfizer to support programming on COVID-19 vaccines.